-- per diems for attendance at Board and committee meetings or events related to Crossroads and the credit union system - · reimbursement for travel costs to attend meetings - reimbursement for out out-of-pocket expenses related to meetings
+- per diems for attendance at Board and committee meetings or events related to Crossroads and the credit union system - · reimbursement for travel costs to attend meetings - · reimbursement for out out-of-pocket expenses related to meetings

 Director training - Ongoing professional development helps the Board stay on top of changes in the industry and the changing role of a director.
-In 2021 all training took place online due to COVID-19 restrictions.
-Participation in the Credit Union Director Achievement program is mandatory.
+I. Participation in the Credit Union Director Achievement program is mandatory.
 The program provides a series of courses specifically designed for credit union directors.
 Directors typically take part in other credit union system and in-house educational sessions.
 They complete an annual survey to help identify other opportunities for director education.